Requirements and Courses

 Some other areas of study you should consider include:

-- Health and Human Values: Health and Human Values include interdisciplinary courses in the theory and practice of medicine, including the organization, delivery, and financing of health care, innovations in reproductive and genetic technologies, bioethics, public health, and more.
+- Public Health: Include interdisciplinary courses in the theory and practice of medicine, including the organization, delivery, and financing of health care, innovations in reproductive and genetic technologies, bioethics, public health, and more.
 Through these courses, you gain understanding of controversial issues facing American medicine and develop skills in articulating your opinions on those issues.

 - Selected courses in biology and neuroscience: Selected advanced biology and neuroscience courses help you develop vocabulary and understand concepts that are important in medical/dental schools, particularly during basic science training.